 It needs healing.
+It needs healing.
 And the Bible tells us why.
 Listen to Isaiah again.
 Your iniquities have made a separation between you and your God.

 And your sins have hidden his face from you so that he does not hear you.

-According to the Bible, that is the root problem of humanity. all humanity throughout history, throughout every culture, throughout every nation in our world today.
+According to the Bible, that is the root problem of humanity.

+[39:21] All humanity.
+Throughout history.
+Throughout every culture.
+Throughout every nation in our world today.
 And that fundamental rupture between man and God, our creator, is at the heart of what the Bible calls that word sin.